Benchmarking the face-centred finite volume method for compressible laminar flows: Numerical benchmarks for the FCFV method

 \subsection{Nearly incompressible viscous laminar flow over a flat plate}

-In this section, the viscous laminar flow over a flat plate at zero angle of attack with $\Ma_{\! \infty} = 0.1$ and $\Rey=10^5$~\citep{Blasius1908,Schlichting-BL:2016} is analysed to assess the robustness and the accuracy of the FCFV method in the nearly incompressible limit, benchmarking the results using Blasius' law and comparing the performance with Ansys Fluent pressure-based CCFV solver.
+In this section, the viscous laminar flow over a flat plate at zero angle of attack with $\Ma_{\! \infty} = 0.1$ and $\Rey=10^5$ is analysed to assess the robustness and the accuracy of the FCFV method in the nearly incompressible limit, benchmarking the results using Blasius' law~\citep{Blasius1908} and comparing the performance with Ansys Fluent pressure-based CCFV solver.

-An adiabatic flat plate of length $2.5L$, $L$ being the characteristic length of the problem, is embedded in the rectangular domain in figure~\ref{fig:Flatplate_domain}.
+An adiabatic flat plate of length $2.5L$ is embedded in the rectangular domain in figure~\ref{fig:Flatplate_domain}.
+Here, $L$ denotes the characteristic length used for the nondimensionalisation of the problem, leading to the aforementioned value of the Reynolds number.
+It is worth recalling that, for a smooth flat plate at zero angle of attack, turbulent effects start to appear at a critical Reynolds number $\Rey_{cr} = 5 \cdot 10^5$~\citep{Schlichting-BL:2016}, that is, at a distance of $5L$ from the leading edge.
+In order to guarantee that the flow remains laminar along the entire plate, a total length of $2.5L$ is considered.

 A symmetry condition is imposed upstream of the leading edge, whereas the top boundary is modelled by means of a far-field condition in Ansys Fluent, imposing the free-stream Mach number $\Ma_{\! \infty}$, and a pressure outflow in the FCFV method, setting the corresponding free-stream pressure $p_\infty$.
 Finally, subsonic inflow and pressure outflow conditions are prescribed on the left and right boundaries, respectively.
 In particular, the condition at the inlet is enforced via the Riemann solver and the pressure $p_\infty$ guarantees a zero pressure drop at the outlet.

 The structured mesh of quadrilateral cells and the unstructured mesh of triangles displayed in figure~\ref{fig:Flatplate_Mesh} are employed for this study.
 In both cases, the size of the first layer of cells is of order $10^{-4} < \Rey^{-3/4}$, with an aspect ratio of approximately 100.
 The resulting structured grid in figure~\ref{fig:Flatplate_MeshStruct} consists of 80,500 cells, with a uniform stretching in the normal direction to the plate and towards the leading edge, as shown in figures~\ref{fig:Flatplate_MeshStructBL} and~\ref{fig:Flatplate_MeshStructLE}.
 Figure~\ref{fig:Flatplate_MeshUnstruct} depicts the unstructured mesh composed by 101,751 triangular cells: it features a structured region in the boundary layer (Fig.~\ref{fig:Flatplate_MeshUnstructBL}), whereas a specific refinement is performed in the vicinity of the leading edge to capture the geometric singularity, as visible in figure~\ref{fig:Flatplate_MeshUnstructLE}.